asmeurer/blog/posts/doing-math-with-python-by-amit-saha-book-review.md

 My only gripes with this chapter, which, in total, are minor, relate to printing.

-1. The typesetting of the pretty printing is inconsistent and in some cases, incorrect.
+1. The typesetting of the pretty printing is inconsistent and, in some cases, incorrect.
 Powers are printed in the book using superscript numbers, like

        x²